-A: Conducting business at the 2021 Annual Meeting of Stockholders requires a quorum.
-The presence, either in person or by proxy, of the holders of a majority of our shares of common stock outstanding on August 9, 2021 are necessary to constitute a quorum.
-On the record date, there were 132,042,537 shares of common stock outstanding and entitled to vote.
-Your shares will be counted towards the quorum only if you submit a valid proxy (or, in the case of a beneficial owner, one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the 2021 Annual Meeting of Stockholders.
-Abstentions and broker non-votes (which result when your shares are held in "street name," your broker does not have discretion to vote such shares and you do not tell the nominee how to vote your shares, as described in detail below) are treated as present for purposes of determining whether a quorum exists.
+A: Conducting business at the 2022 Annual Meeting of Stockholders requires a quorum.
+The presence, either in person or by proxy, of the holders of one third of the voting power of the capital stock issued and outstanding and entitled to vote on August 3, 2022 are necessary to constitute a quorum to conduct business at the 2022 Annual Meeting of Stockholders.
+For purposes of conducting business at the 2022 Annual Meeting of Stockholders, a quorum requires the presence, either in person or by proxy, of one third of the voting power of our Common Stock and Preferred Stock issued and outstanding and entitled to vote at the Annual Meeting.
+For purposes of the election of directors and Proposals 2, 3 and 4 only (for which the Series C Convertible Preferred Stock and Series D Convertible Preferred Stock are not entitled to vote), the quorum for such Proposals requires the presence, either in person or by proxy, of one third of the voting power of our Common Stock issued and outstanding and entitled to vote at the Annual Meeting of Stockholders.
+For purposes of the Proposals 5, 6 and 7 only (for which the Series C Convertible Preferred Stock and Series D Convertible Preferred Stock are entitled to vote), the guorum for such Proposals requires the presence, either in person or by proxy, of one third of the voting power of our Common Stock, Series C Convertible Preferred Stock and Series D Convertible Preferred Stock issued and outstanding and entitled to vote at the Annual Meeting of Stockholders.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or, in the case of a beneficial owner, one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the 2022 Annual Meeting of Stockholders.
+Abstentions and broker nonvotes (which result when your shares are held in "street name," your broker does not have discretion to vote such shares and you do not tell the nominee how to vote your shares, as described in detail below) are treated as present for purposes of determining whether a quorum exists.
 Broker non-votes are relevant in determining whether a quorum is present at the meeting.
 If there is no quorum, the holders of a majority of shares present at the meeting in person or represented by proxy may adjourn the meeting to another date.